Suicide (Durkheim book)

 Suicide: A Study in Sociology (Le Suicide: Étude de sociologie) is an 1897 book written by French sociologist Émile Durkheim.
 It was the second methodological study of a social fact in the context of society (it was preceded by a sociological study by a Czech author, later the president of Czechoslovakia: Tomáš Garrigue Masaryk, Der Selbstmord als soziale Massenerscheinung der Gegenwart, 1881, Czech 1904).
-It is ostensibly a case study of suicide, a publication unique for its time that provided an example of what the sociological monograph should look like.
+It is essentially a case study of suicide, a publication unique for its time that provided an example of what the sociological monograph should look like.